yashida1207/yashida1207.github.io/index.md

 ### Others

-1. "*Measurement of Neutrino and Antineutrino Neutral-Current Quasielastic-like Interactions and Applications to Supernova Relic Neutrino Searches*", Commemorative Lecture for the 15th Young Scientist Award of the Physical Society of Japan (*in Japanese*), The 76th Annual Meeting of the Physical Society of Japan, Mar, 2021, Virtual Meeting
+1. "*Measurement of Neutrino and Antineutrino Neutral-Current Quasielastic-like Interactions and Applications to Supernova Relic Neutrino Searches*", Commemorative Lecture for the 15th Young Scientist Award of the Physical Society of Japan (*in Japanese*), The 76th Annual Meeting of the Physical Society of Japan, Mar, 2021, Virtual

 1. "*Supernova Relic Neutrino Search at Super-Kamiokande and Future Prospects*", Oral Presentation (*in Japanese*), The 7th Supernova Neutrino Workshop, Jan, 2021, Virtual

-1. "*Search for Supernova Relic Neutrinos at Super-Kamiokande*", Oral Presentation (*in Japanese*), The 2020 Autumn Meeting of the Physical Society of Japan, Sep, 2020, Virtual Meeting
+1. "*Search for Supernova Relic Neutrinos at Super-Kamiokande*", Oral Presentation (*in Japanese*), The 2020 Autumn Meeting of the Physical Society of Japan, Sep, 2020, Virtual

 1. "*Search for Supernova Relic Neutrinos at Super-Kamiokande*", Only presentation slides uploaded due to COVID-19 (*in Japanese*), The 75th Annual Meeting of the Physical Society of Japan, Mar, 2020, Nagoya University, Japan